Skip to main content

 Overview

-Workflow Server supports external authentication through OpenID together with the built-in Identity Server provider.
+Workflow Server supports external authentication through OpenID together with the built-in OpenIddict provider.
 OpenID enables secure authentication by using an existing account to sign in to multiple applications without needing to create new passwords.
-When implementing OpenID, the user credentials are only given to the identity provider, and that provider then confirms the identity data to the applications that are visited.
+When implementing OpenID, the user credentials are only provided to the identity provider, which then confirms the user's identity to the applications being accessed.

 The OpenID Connect (OIDC) authentication protocol which extends OAuth 2.0 to add an identity layer, allows clients to confirm an end user's identity using authentication by an authorization server.
 It enables several clients, including web-based, mobile, and JavaScript clients, to request and receive information related to authenticated sessions and end-users.
 The specification is extensible, so it is possible to use optional features such as encryption of identity data, discovery of OpenID Providers, session management and so on.